-- The 2022/23 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2023/24 annual budget; - Intermediate service level standards were used to inform the measurable objectives, targets and backlog eradication goals; - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity.
-In addition, tariffs need to remain or move towards being cost reflective, and should take into account the need to address infrastructure backlogs;
+- The 2022/23 Adjustments Budget priorities and targets, as well as the base line allocations contained in that Adjustments Budget were adopted as the upper limits for the new baselines for the 2023/24 annual budget. - Intermediate service level standards were used to inform the measurable objectives, targets, and backlog eradication goals. - Tariff increases should be affordable and should generally not exceed inflation as measured by the CPI, except where there are price increases in the inputs of services that are beyond the control of the municipality, for instance the cost of bulk water and electricity.
+In addition, tariffs need to remain or move towards being cost reflective and should consider the need to address infrastructure backlogs.

-In view of the aforementioned, the following table is a consolidated overview of the 2023/2024 Medium-term Revenue and Expenditure Framework:
+The following table is a consolidated overview of the 2023/2024 Medium-term Revenue and Expenditure Framework:

-Consolidated Overview of the 2023/2024 MTREF
+Consolidated Overview of the 2024/2025 MTREF